Macro206/CMDKit-Framework/README.md

 ####CMDOption

-Holds information about a valid option, such as its "name", number of arguments, and whether it is just a single letter or a word.
+Holds information about a valid option: its "name", number of arguments, and whether it is just a single letter or a word.
 Used in conjunction with CMDArgumentHandle to easily see if any invalid options are present, and to acquire the arguments of a given option.

 ####CMDConsoleManager